kaby76/Trash/src/trcaret/readme.md

-# trtext
+# trcaret

 ## Summary

-Print a parse tree with a specific interval
+Print a line with caret underneath for beginning of tree.

 ## Description

-Reads a tree from stdin and prints the source text.
-If 'line-number' is specified, the line number range for the tree is printed.
+Reads a tree from stdin and prints lines and caret marks.

 ## Usage

-    trtext line-number?
+    trcaret [options]

 ## Examples

-    trxgrep //lexerRuleSpec | trtext
+    trxgrep //lexerRuleSpec | trcaret -H

 ## Current version

-0.20.24 Updates to XPath engine.
+0.20.25 Updates to XPath engine.
 NB: not all Trash tools supported yet.